laravel/docs/prompts.md

 <a name="search-validation"></a>
 #### Validation

-If you would like to perform additional validation logic, you may pass a callback to the `validate` argument:
+If you would like to perform additional validation logic, you may pass a closure to the `validate` argument:

 ```php
 $id = search(